neelsmith/citable-texts/README.md

 Hands-on introduction to fundamental concepts for working with citable texts, using Pluto notebooks to introduce:

-- citation
+1. citation
-- retrieval in citable corpora
+2. retrieval in citable corpora
-- orthography:  validation
+3. orthography:  validation
-- orthography:  tokenization
+4. orthography:  tokenization
-- morphological analysis
+5. morphological analys

 Applications of these concepts to citable corpora including: